 Session 0 is part of the preliminary planning part of any major campaign, and it’s one thing that I had never done before yesterday, but having finally done one I cannot recommend it enough.
 Generally what it is, is a session before the campaign officially begins where the DM and the players have a meeting where everyone talks about their ideas and goals for the campaign.

-The idea behind this is that the players will come together and give the DM ideas that they want thrown into the campaign, so if you plan to run a session 0 you may want to do it early on in the design process like I did.
+The idea behind this is that the players will come together and give the DM ideas that they want to be thrown into the campaign, so if you plan to run a session 0 you may want to do it early on in the design process as I did.
 I personally only had the map, the premise of the campaign, basic information about the towns/cities, and the important races.
 At the start of the session present this to your players and if they have questions/concerns acknowledge those first.

-From there you can talk about pretty much anything related to the campaign, but for my group we decided to talk about each person’s character in a bit of detail.
+From there you can talk about pretty much anything related to the campaign, but for my group, we decided to talk about each person’s character in a bit of detail.
 This helps me as I know what their party makeup will be so I’ll have an idea of what sort of encounters to create for them as well as some of their goals and motives for their characters.
 This REALLY helps the players as they all know what each other will be playing so that they can balance out the party and ensure that there are no weak points, for instance missing a magic-using class.

 Next and lastly I asked for any sort of ideas for the campaign or if they wanted anything specific.
-At this point they had learned what the setting would be like and what each person was playing so they had a better idea of what they could do.
+At this point, they had learned what the setting would be like and what each person was playing so they had a better idea of what they could do.
 I got a few great suggestions for content as well as the overall direction of the campaign.
-For instance someone brought up the idea of them all starting off as traveling circus performers since they seemed to all be misfits/homeless.
+For instance, someone brought up the idea of them all starting off as traveling circus performers since they seemed to all be misfits/homeless.
 It was a hilarious, but really unique and awesome idea that I’m absolutely going to base their first session off of.

 Prepping for Session 0